-Day 12: Beijing
+Day 12: Beijing Meals: B, L, D

-Rise early this morning and drive approximately 2 hours northwest of the city to the Juyongguan Pass.
+Rise early this morning and drive around 2 hours northwest of the city to the Juyongguan Pass.
 Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.

-Your visit here involves walking from the bus to the first section.
-After your group has been given an introduction to the Great Wall's unique history you will have free time to explore at your own pace.
+After walking from the coach to the first section, your group will receive an introduction to the Great Wall's unique history and a

-Later, visit the Jade Factory.
-This afternoon, drive

-approximately 1 1⁄2 hours to wander around the Summer Palace.
+Please note that there are many steps at the wall and certain sections are steeper than others.
+Later, visit a jade factory, and in the afternoon, wander around the beautiful grounds of the Summer Palace.
 This evening, enjoy a Chinese acrobatic show.

 Great Wall of China - Originally built under the first Emperor of China, Qin Shi Huang, The Great Wall of China is the country's most iconic sight.
 Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall of China is the longest wall in the world and was used as a fortification against northern nomadic tribes.
-The current structure dates back to the Ming Dynasty - over 700 years old.
+The current structure dates to the Ming Dynasty - over 700 years old.

 Summer Palace - The former holiday retreat of the Qing emperors, the Summer Palace is a stunning example of Chinese garden style.
 The Summer Palace incorporates the Fengshui notion of 'Mountain' and 'Water', seen here with tranquil Kunming Lake and magnificent Longevity Hill.
 A favourite resort of the Empress Dowager Cixi, the Summer Palace is home to a stunning Marble Boat and the Long Corridor, one of the longest outdoor passageways in the world.